 Sponsor.
 Representative for California's 35th congressional district.
 Democrat.

 Length: 6 pages

-This bill was introduced on March 22, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 22, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Rep. Torres Takes Part in US-Mexico Interparliamentary Group Meeting in Mexico City”

 — Rep. Norma Torres [D-CA35] (Sponsor) on Jun 7, 2017